christophebe/julius-gpt/readme.md

 ### post

-This command create a new post on a Wordpress site. the json file must have the following structure:
+This command creates a new post on a Wordpress site. the JSON file must have the following structure:

 ```json
 {